sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-summarizer.md

 - payment frequency
 - payment due date

-In a production scenario, you can use the Samples parameter in addition to the Instructions parameter to increase GPT-3's accuracy.
+In a production scenario, you can use the Samples parameter in addition to the Instructions parameter if you want to increase GPT-3's accuracy.